-I also think that it’s kind of cool that when you are a great musician, you can do whatever you want.
+I also think that it’s kind of cool that you can do whatever you want when you are a great musician.

 Tony Dolan: Yeah.
 Exactly.

-Abaddon: I think to let yourself self-go out with music, or acting, or whatever is about passion.
+Abaddon: I think letting yourself go out with music, acting, or whatever is about passion.